World Hydrography Day

 World Hydrography Day, 21 June, was adopted by the International Hydrographic Organization as an annual celebration to publicise the work of hydrographers and the importance of hydrography.

 Origins

 The International Hydrographic Bureau was established in 1921 for the purpose of providing a mechanism for consultation between governments on such matters as technical standards, safe navigation and the protection of the marine environment.
 In 1970 the name was changed to the International Hydrographic Organization (IHO).
 The IHO is actively engaged in developing standards and interoperability, particularly in relation to the challenges brought about by digital technologies.

 In 2005 the IHO adopted the concept of a World Hydrography Day, which was "welcomed" by the United Nations General Assembly in Resolution A/RES/60/30 Oceans and the law of the sea.

 The date chosen for World Hydrography Day is the anniversary of the founding of the International Hydrographic Organization.

 Purpose

-World Hydrography Day was adopted, in the words of the UN, with the aim of:
+World Hydrography Day was adopted, in the words of the United Nations, with the aim of: